Gigi Hadid Just Wore 2024's Prettiest Fancy Shoe Trend With a Casual Denim Trend

 -

-Anya Taylor-Joy Just Wore the Controversial Flat Shoes That Always Divide Our Editors
+Anya Taylor-Joy Just Wore the Topical Flat Shoe That Always Divides Our Editors

 Love them or hate them.